Project Director Armando Astorga and Sr. Extensionist Julio Lopez discuss integrating the Seeds Program in diverse communities.

 - Physical stunting and cognitive impairment

-• Permaculture Gardens - Extensionists train and mentor families for one year, sharing Permaculture and regenerative farming techniques for growing nutrition and healthy foods that can be mixed into traditional recipes.
+• Permaculture Gardens - Extensionists train and mentor families for one year, sharing permaculture and regenerative farming techniques for growing nutritious and healthy foods that can be mixed into traditional recipes.

 • Small Animal Production - Extensionists train and demonstrate best practices for raising chickens, rabbits, and other small animals, which provide critical protein resources for physical growth, cognitive development, and improved overall health.